Yes you can remove a tree in Lane Cove without a Council permit, but under certain conditions

 The regulatory controls are found in a clause copy of Lane Cove Local Environmental Plan 2009 (NSW)

-It is used in preserving vegetation and trees in the city.
+It is used to preserve vegetation and trees in the city.

-The objective is to make sure that amenities are preserved through the protection and preservation of trees as well as other vegetation.
+The objective is to ensure that amenities are preserved through the protection and preservation of trees and other vegetation.

-The clause is applicable to several species of trees that fall under the council’s development control plan.
+The clause applies to several species of trees that fall under the council’s development control plan.

 Lane Cove Street Trees

 Street trees are an important part of Lane Cove and the council is very serious about making sure they are maintained and preserved.
 There are guidelines set for good management of street trees.

 Requesting for a service;

-The council sets procedures for the selection of street trees based on the species, site location, restrictions, planting area among others.
+The council sets procedures for selecting street trees based on the species, site location, restrictions, and planting area.

-You can request for a service to either prune or remove a street tree if the reasons are appropriate.
+You can request a service to either prune or remove a street tree if the reasons are appropriate.

 However, Ausgrid is a contractor and the only one authorised to do work on street trees.

 Fines for illegal tree removal

 Tree removal and pruning are managed by the Lane Cove Council Development Control Plan 2010.

-Anyone who failures to adhere to the guidelines set will be prosecuted and fined.
+Anyone who fails to adhere to the guidelines set will be prosecuted and fined.
 Fines can go to as high as $1, 100,000.